Why QA Testing is Essential for Software Development

 In various industries where software processes are involved safety is fundamental.
 The mission of the QA is to guarantee that software processes meet the standards.
 Failing devices can potentially lead to serious injury or often lead to loss of life.

-When applying QA testing processes the related cost of finding bugs is considerable.
+When applying QA examination processes the related cost of finding bugs is considerable.
 If a significant number of bugs pass undetected, your budget may exceed the initial investments.

 Getting quality checks done in time, prevents you from high risks.
 You are ensuring the customer that the project will be done within the budget and schedule.